robgonnella/ardi/README.md

   `GO111MODULE=on` when installing to ensure the proper versions of dependencies are used.

-# Installing platforms for board detection
+# Usage

+## Installing Platforms

+Ardi requires certain binaries to be downloaded before it can properly compile sketches, detect connected boards, or list FQBNs (fully qualified board names) for supported boards.

 ```bash
 # from any directory